Automattic/themes/muscat/readme.txt

 == Copyright ==

-Aine WordPress Theme, (C) 2022 Automattic
+Muscat WordPress Theme, (C) 2022 Automattic
-Aine is distributed under the terms of the GNU GPL.
+Muscat is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by